Kozea/Pyphen/docs/contribute.rst

 Contribute
 ==========

-You want to add some code to pyphen, launch its tests or improve its documentation?
+You want to add some code to Pyphen, launch its tests or improve its documentation?
 Thank you very much!
-Here are some tips to help you play with pyphen in good conditions.
+Here are some tips to help you play with Pyphen in good conditions.

-The first step is to clone the repository, create a virtual environment and install pyphen dependencies.
+The first step is to clone the repository, create a virtual environment and install Pyphen dependencies.

 .. code-block:: shell